opus-research/jgit/Documentation/technical/reftable.md

 ### Block size

-The `block_size` is arbitrarily determined by the writer, and does not have to be a power of 2.
+The file's block size is arbitrarily determined by the writer, and does not have to be a power of 2.
 The block size must be larger than the longest reference name or log entry used in the repository, as references cannot span blocks.

 Powers of two that are friendly to the virtual memory system or